ytka/ai-text-shaper/README.md

    - Specify the text for the prompt.

 - `-P, --prompt-path string`
    - Specify the path to a prompt file (text file).
-The string read from this file is used as the prompt.
+The string read from this file will be used as the prompt.
+- `-m, --model string`
+   - Specify the model to use for Chat.
+The default is `gpt-4`.

 #### Output Options

 - `-v, --verbose`
-   - Enable verbose output.
+   - Enable detailed output.

 - `-s, --silent`
    - Suppress all output.

 - `-d, --diff`
-   - Show the difference between the input and output text in addition to the normal output.
+   - In addition to normal output, show the differences between the input and output texts.

 #### File Writing Options